HannahIgboke/Pizza-runner-Business-analysis/README.md

 **Recommendations**
 - Implement a location tracking system for runners during their delivery/work hours, similar to the systems used by ride-sharing services like Uber or Bolt.
-- Develop a real-time tracking system that allows Pizza runner to monitor the location of each runner during their shifts.
+- Develop a real-time tracking system that allows Pizza Runner to monitor the location of each runner during their shifts.
 - Utilize the location data to optimize delivery assignments by assigning orders to runners who are in close proximity to the delivery location, reducing delivery times.
 - Implement route optimization algorithms that consider live runner locations to minimize delivery distances and increase overall delivery efficiency.
 - Enhanced Customer Experience: Real-time tracking of runner locations can be shared with customers, improving transparency and providing them with estimated delivery times.